Accenture-Northwestern-Capstone/clinical/README.md

 conda activate seizuredetection
 pip install .
 ```

+2. Download model files from [Google Drive](https://drive.google.com/file/d/1g6DlQMerSRmP_ODjevdYUmoKtIAkfEjp/view?usp=drive_link) and put the `models/` folder in the project directory.

-2. Run the notebooks in sequence for a complete workflow:
+3. Run the notebooks in sequence for a complete workflow:
    - Start with `eda_and_cleaning.ipynb` to clean and preprocess the data.
    - Train baseline models using `baseline_detection_model.ipynb`.
    - Generate challenging test cases with `generate_challenging_test_cases.ipynb`.